beancount/fava/fava/docs/features.md

 ## Custom links in the sidebar

 If you regularly use certain views in Fava with different filters, etc., you can put these permalinks in the sidebar.
-Custom links can be put in the beancount file, utilizing the `custom` directive:
+Custom links can be put in the Beancount file, utilizing the `custom` directive:

     2016-05-04 custom "fava-sidebar-link" "Income 2014" "/income_statement?time=2014"